 Upgrade your router

 If all else fails, obviously get a newer-model router.
-Newer routers include improved standard features, such as multiple antennas that give users a wider Wi-Fi range as well as wider channels and more bandwidth.
+Currently the latest are WiFi 6 routers and they include improved standard features, such as multiple antennas that give users a wider Wi-Fi range as well as wider channels and more bandwidth.